-The countdown to the first day of classes on Monday, August 20th has begun!
+The countdown to the first day of classes on Monday, August 24th has begun!

 Computer Printing Allowance: Ursuline College provides 500 pages of free black and white printing to each student each Fall and Spring semester.
 Beyond that, the College will charge students 10 cents per page for black and white and 25 cents per page for color printing.
 Your student account will be connected to PCOUNTER, a system where you will receive a popup each time you print.
 The popup will inform you of your current printing balance compared to your quota.
 Amounts do not carry over.
 This is one of the “green” initiatives the college has implemented.